interactions-py/interactions.py/docs/src/API Reference/API Reference/models/index.md

 # Models

-Within these pages, you will find a list of all available models within NAFF.
+Within these pages, you will find a list of all available models within interactions.py.

 - [Discord](Discord)
     - Models representing Discord objects